kamilburda/batcher/docs/sections/Customization.md

 Process only layers having a color tag.

 By default, all layers without a color tag are excluded.
-To process only layers with specific color tags, edit this constraint and add the color tags for the `Color tags` argument.
+To process only layers with specific color tags, edit this constraint and add the color tags for the `Color tags` option.
 For example, by adding a blue tag, only layers containing the blue tag will be processed.
 Other tagged or untagged layers will be excluded.